oneeka510-cmd/Document_Analysis_API_VLM/README.md

   "unmatched": "Date not found in document, expected within 10 hours of the target date; Viscosity found is 195, expected around 210"
 }
 ```

+## Why use this API instead of calling OpenAI directly?

+This API doesn't add new capability beyond what a raw OpenAI call could do — the value is convenience and consistency for anyone integrating document checks into their own project:

+- **No schema design required.** Getting a VLM to reliably return a clean, typed `{"verdict": bool, "unmatched": [...]}` — not prose, not inconsistent formatting — already took real trial and error (structured outputs, strict schema, a developer prompt explaining the bracket convention).
+Callers just send a URL and prompt.
+- **Consistent, predictable errors.** A caller gets a clean `422` for a bad URL or `500` with a clear message, instead of a raw OpenAI exception they'd have to interpret themselves.
+- **Centralized behavior.** Swapping models, adjusting the prompt, or fixing a bug benefits every caller instantly, without them touching their own code.

+This mainly pays off when **multiple callers or services** need the same document-verification behavior — for a single one-off use case with full control over the code, calling OpenAI directly is simpler.

 ## Stack